US TARIFFS UPDATE | August 2025 | No impact expected on your Presto orders | Read full details

 Nationality: English

 Although Burgess was primarily a comic writer, his dystopian satire A Clockwork Orange remains his best-known novel.
 In 1971, it was adapted into a controversial film by Stanley Kubrick, which Burgess said was chiefly responsible for the popularity of the book.
-Burgess produced numerous other novels, including the Enderby quartet, and Earthly Powers.
-He wrote librettos and screenplays, including the 1977 TV mini-series Jesus of Nazareth.
+Burgess produced a number of other novels, including the Enderby quartet, and Earthly Powers.
+He wrote librettos and screenplays, including the 1977 television mini-series Jesus of Nazareth.

 Read more at https://en.wikipedia.org/wiki/Anthony_Burgess